thycotic/ss-docs/api-scripting/rest-api-client-generation/index.md

 [title]: # (REST API Client Generation)
-[tags]: # (REST API,API,Scripting,PowerShell)
+[tags]: # (REST API,API,Scripting,PowerShell,Swagger,OpenAPI)
 [priority]: # ()

-# REST API Client Generation
+# REST API Client Generation with OpenAPI Swagger

-This page describes how to generate several clients that can be used to access the REST API.
+Secret Server (SS) contains an OpenAPI Swagger specification file that describes the REST API endpoints.
+There are several Swagger-based tools available to generate clients.
+This document describes using some popular ones to generate clients for different languages including C#, Java, and PowerShell.
+The generated client facilitates calling the SS REST API and indicates API changes with new SS versions.

+> **Note:** Please use the article quick links on the right to jump to the section you are interested in.

+## Generating Clients

-## Generating a C# Client using NSwagStudio
+### C# Client Using NSwagStudio

 1. Download and install nswagstudio ( https://github.com/RicoSuter/NSwag/wiki/NSwagStudio )